Arsenal21/simple-download-monitor/simple-download-monitor/readme.txt

 == Changelog ==

+= TODO 3.4.2 =
+- Added global option "Only Allow Logged-in User to Download".

 = 3.4.1 =
 - The password protected download button will use the "button_text" specified in the shortcode (if any).
 - The download now log will track WP eMember plugin username if the user is logged in as a member.